doctrine/orm/en/reference/unitofwork-associations.rst

   OneToOne, ManyToOne, or ManyToMany mapping declaration.
   The inversedBy attribute contains the name of the association-field on the inverse-side.
-- ManyToOne is always the owning side of a bidirectional assocation.
+- ManyToOne is always the owning side of a bidirectional association.
-- OneToMany is always the inverse side of a bidirectional assocation.
+- OneToMany is always the inverse side of a bidirectional association.
-- The owning side of a OneToOne assocation is the entity with the table containing the foreign key.
+- The owning side of a OneToOne association is the entity with the table containing the foreign key.
-- You can pick the owning side of a many-to-many assocation yourself.
+- You can pick the owning side of a many-to-many association yourself.

 Important concepts
 ------------------

-**Doctrine will only check the owning side of an assocation for changes.**
+**Doctrine will only check the owning side of an association for changes.**

 To fully understand this, remember how bidirectional associations are maintained in the object world.
 There are 2 references on each